 Pharmacy claims and demographic data were collected from the Kentucky Clinic Pharmacy and the Bluegrass Care Clinic at the University of Kentucky for all of 2011.
 Medication adherence was calculated using the medication possession ratio (MPR), which calculates the percentage of time the patient has their medications on hand each month based on pharmacy claims data.
 The average MPR for KADAP patients is 84.7% (n=2,2024; range: 14.9%-100%) and the average MPR for Medicaid patients is 77.3% (n=55; range: 16.4%-100%).
 When KADAP and Medicaid data were combined, 3 variables were significantly associated with MPR in multivariate regression: age (coef: 0.123, p

 Younger, black KADAP patients tend to have lower MPRs and Kentucky Medicaid patients have significantly lower MPRs than KADAP patients.
 In order to increase adherence, the policy regarding Medicaid and KADAP co-enrollment should be changed to allow newly eligible Medicaid patients to continue using KADAP’s services without financial need.
 Additionally, pharmacy call lists could be made, with priority on younger, black KADAP patients, for refill reminders and to open dialogue between the patient and the pharmacist regarding medication concerns.

 Parrett, Jenna, "Utilization of the Kentucky AIDS Drug Assistance Program versus Kentucky Medicaid Using Medication Possession Ratio: Policy Implications for Public Program" (2014).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 19.